Quantum Measurement, Complexity and Discrete Physics: CCQM and Realism about the Wavefunction

-According to the standard probabilistic interpretation of the wavefunction {\it g\/}({\bf x}$_{k}$) is the probability density of particle {\it k\/} in position space: {\it g\/}({\bf x}$_{k}$){\it d\/}{\bf x}$_{k}$ is the probability of finding on measurement particle {\it k\/} within volume {\it d\/}{\bf x}$_{k}$ in position space.
-I suggest that as well as having this probabilistic interpretation, in CCQM the quantity {\it g\/}({\bf x}$_{k}$) can be interpreted realistically as the density of the particle {\it k\/} in position space: it is a ``projection'' of the wavefunction from configuration space into position space.
-In the case of a discrete wavefunction, the volume in position space of a single particle {\it k\/} can be defined as the volume in position space for which the quantity {\it g\/}({\bf x}$_{k}$) is nonzero.
-(In the discrete case, the integral in the definition of {\it g\/}({\bf x}$_{k}$) will be replaced by a sum.)
-In the case of a continuous wave function, a corresponding discrete wavefunction can be defined, as described earlier, and the volume of particle {\it k\/} can be defined in the same way: the volume in position space for which the quantity {\it g\/}({\bf x}$_{k}$) derived from the discrete wavefunction is nonzero.\\ As discussed earlier, the dynamics of CCQM gives rise, for strongly interacting systems at the macroscopic level, to systems described by separate wavefunctions, each confined to a localized region, so that {\it g\/}({\bf x}$_{k}$) will be well localized in position space for the particles in these systems.
-This corresponds to the macroscopic world as we are aware of it.
-Thus we are able to provide an account of the world compatible with our experience.\\ Ghirardi (1997) and Ghirardi et al. (1995) reject the density of stuff interpretation of Bell, and instead adopt an interpretation for CSL that involves the average mass density in three-dimensional position space.
-It is not entirely clear why Bell's interpretation for the entire wavefunction is rejected, but it is easy to see why the interpretation of {\it g\/}({\bf x}$_{k}$) as the density of a particle in position space will not give a picture of reality compatible with experience in the case of CSL.
-For in that model, if we presume that there is one wavefunction for the whole universe and that this wavefunction is appropriately symmetrized under the exchange of every identical particle, {\it then every identical particle in the universe must have exactly the same position probability distribution\/}.
-In other words, the distribution {\it g\/}({\bf x}$_{k}$) of each identical particle must extend over the entire universe.
+\citet{ghirardi1996} and \citet{ggb1995} reject the density of stuff interpretation of Bell, and instead adopt an interpretation for CSL that involves the average mass density in three-dimensional position space.
+It is not entirely clear why Bell's interpretation for the entire wavefunction is rejected, but it is easy to see why the interpretation of $g$(\x$_{k}$) as the density of a particle in position space will not give a picture of reality compatible with experience in the case of CSL.
+For in that model, if we presume that there is one wavefunction for the whole universe and that this wavefunction is appropriately symmetrized under the exchange of every identical particle, \textit{then every identical particle in the universe must have exactly the same position probability distribution}.
+In other words, the distribution $g$(\x$_{k}$) of each identical particle must extend over the entire universe.
 This is not just because the wavefunction is continuous in the GRW/CSL model and so can never fall to zero magnitude.
-Even if the wavefunction were discrete, the distribution {\it g\/}({\bf x}$_{k}$) of each particle of type {\it k\/} would extend over the entire universe, other than regions in which there are no {\it k\/} particles, due to the presumed symmetry character of the wavefunction.
+Even if the wavefunction were discrete, the distribution $g$(\x$_{k}$) of each particle of type $k$ would extend over the entire universe, other than regions in which there are no $k$ particles, due to the presumed symmetry character of the wavefunction.
 This is why the supporters of GRW/CSL must adopt a particle-number density or mass density interpretation of the wavefunction in order to obtain a picture of reality compatible with our experience.
 It seems to me to be an advantage of CCQM that it allows for a more straightforward realist interpretation of the wavefunction than is possible in the GRW/CSL models.